jonahmer22/ReMem/README.md

 int main(int argc, char **argv){
-    int stackTop;   // put any variable on the stack as a hint for where to start gcInit(&stackTop);  // initialize the GC by passing the address of the stack hint
+    int stackTop;   // put any variable on the stack as a hint for where to start gcInit(&stackTop, false); // initialize the GC by passing the address of the stack hint & whether or not to free memory

     // proceed to use the gcAlloc() function as a drop in for malloc() without any accompanying free int *arr = gcAlloc(sizeof(int) * 1024);